randomstring/WeasleyClock/BuildLog.md

 woodworking skills.

 Then I spotted this Grandfather clock in a thrift store in Langley, Washington.
-I had actually spotted this exact clock two months prior on a visit to Whidbey Island.
+I had actually spotted this exact clock three months prior on a visit to Whidbey Island.
 At the time, I didn't have the measurements for the artwork and no way to tell if everything would fit.
 I was also traveling with my wife, for whom the clock was a